Buy Curious

 Which NYC neighborhoods work best for investment properties?

 (Want more detail on these areas?
-Check out "The best NYC neighborhoods for real estate investors in 2022.")
+Check out "The best NYC neighborhoods for real estate investors.")

-In general, if you’re looking for a sure thing, go with a known entity—for example, the Upper West Side and Upper East Side are perennially popular, especially for first-time renters in NYC.
+In general, if you’re looking for a sure thing, go with a known entity—for example, the Upper West Side and Upper East Side are perennially popular, especially with first-time NYC renters.
 That means you'll be paying higher prices.
 If you’re willing to explore beyond these or the luxe locales mentioned above, look into a less established area.
 You’ll probably collect lower rent at first, but you may be pleasantly surprised by how much you’ll earn when the neighborhood takes off.

 How do you identify such emerging areas?
 Here's what to look for: